xuweijieshuai/Neural-Topic-Modeling-vmf/README.md

-# vONTSS: vMF based semi-supervised neural topic modeling with optimal transport
+# vONTSS: vMF based semi-supervised neural topic modeling with optimal transport (Accepted by ACL 2023 as Findings)

 This repository is the official implementation of [vONTSS: vMF based semi-supervised neural topic modeling with optimal transport](https://aclanthology.org/2023.findings-acl.271.pdf).

+vONTSS is a topic modeling method.

-## Requirements
+## Installation

 To install requirements: